Fast Gradient Methods for Uniformly Convex and Weakly Smooth Problems: Acceleration for strongly convex problems

 \section{Acceleration for strongly convex problems}

 As an alternative approach to the restarting technique, one may consider designing suitable momentum acceleration schemes that reflect the uniform convexity of the objective function~\cite{CC:2019,CP:2016,Nesterov:2013,Nesterov:2018}.
-In this section, we propose fast gradient methods with novel momentum techniques for the composite optimization~\cref{model} under \cref{Ass:smooth} and the following additional strong convexity assumption.
+In this section, we propose fast gradient methods with novel momentum techniques for the composite optimization~\eqref{model} under Assumption~\ref{Ass:smooth} and the following additional strong convexity assumption.

-\begin{assumption} In~\cref{model}, the function $f$ is $(2, \mu)$-uniformly convex on $K_0$ for some $\mu \geq 0$, where $K_0$ was defined in~\cref{K0}. \end{assumption}
+\begin{assumption} In~\eqref{model}, the function $f$ is $(2, \mu)$-uniformly convex on $K_0$ for some $\mu \geq 0$, where $K_0$ was defined in~\eqref{K0}. \end{assumption}

 Throughout this section, we assume that a priori information on the strong convexity parameter $\mu$ is available, as it is a common assumption on designing momentum acceleration schemes for strongly convex problems~\cite{CC:2019,CP:2016,Nesterov:2013,Nesterov:2018}.
-Motivated by~\cite{Nesterov:2013}, we present a generalized version of \cref{Alg:original} for strongly convex objectives in \cref{Alg:strong0}.
-It is clear that \cref{Alg:strong0} reduces to \cref{Alg:original} if we set $\mu = 0$.
+We mention that there have been proposed several accelerated first-order methods adaptive to the unknown strong convexity parameter; see, e.g.,~\cite{FQ:2019,Nesterov:2013}.
+Motivated by~\cite{Nesterov:2013}, we present a generalized version of Algorithm~\ref{Alg:original} for strongly convex objectives in Algorithm~\ref{Alg:strong0}.
+It is clear that Algorithm~\ref{Alg:strong0} reduces to Algorithm~\ref{Alg:original} if we set $\mu = 0$.

-One may regard \cref{Alg:strong0} as a combination of \cref{Alg:original} and the momentum strategy proposed in~\cite{Nesterov:2013} for strongly convex problems.
-In \cref{Alg:strong0}, there is an Armijo-type backtracking process~\cite{Armijo:1966} to find a suitable descent step size in terms of $L_n$.
+One may regard Algorithm~\ref{Alg:strong0} as a combination of Algorithm~\ref{Alg:original} and the momentum strategy proposed in~\cite{Nesterov:2013} for strongly convex problems.
+In Algorithm~\ref{Alg:strong0}, there is an Armijo-type backtracking process~\cite{Armijo:1966} to find a suitable descent step size in terms of $L_n$.
 The following lemma ensures that the backtracking process ends in finite steps, i.e., $L_n$ does not blow up to infinity.